 The pension insurance system of the Republic of North Macedonia is a multi-pillar pension system.
 It is structured this way:

-- Mandatory State organized I (first) Pillar defined by the Law on Pension and disability pension insurance that requires all the employed persons to be registered and defined as pension contributors.
+- Mandatory State organized I (first) Pillar defined by the Law on Pension and disability pension insurance that requires all employed persons to be registered and defined as pension contributors.
 The System is led by the State Fund for pension and disability insurance.
 The date of Funds’ entry is related to the date of the first employment, a record that is acquired and maintained by the Agency of Employment.
-The insurance type is a pay as you go system and by Defined Benefit Scheme, determined by the:
+The insurance type is a pay-as-you-go system and by Defined Benefit Scheme, determined by the:

 - Replacement rate, which is defined in relation to the employment period and the time of retirement and amounts up to max.
 80% of the earnings in the total period of employment